Rotary, Linear, and Friction Stir Welding Differences

 • Accommodate parts up to 55 feet long

-• Ability to use dual head feature for fast panel welding
+• Ability to use the dual head feature for fast panel welding

 Rotary Friction Welding